MBCProject/mbc-markdown/impact/remote-access.md

 Malware may also provide specific commands.
 Given an "execute" command, the attacker may choose to delete files or corrupt data, power-off the machine, or upload and execute other applications.
 The malware may also provide specific commands to the attacker (e.g., Delete File).
 Explicit commands provided by the malware can be captured with Methods associated with the [Execution:Remote Commands](https://github.com/MBCProject/mbc-markdown/blob/master/execution/remote-commands.md) Behavior; examples include Execution:Remote Commands:Execute and Execution:Remote Commands:Delete File.

-This behavior is related to the ATT&CK [**Remote Access Tools**](https://attack.mitre.org/techniques/T1219/) technique which is defined under the ATT&CK Command and Control tactic, but it not equivalent (reflected by its "M" ID).
+This behavior is related to the ATT&CK [**Remote Access Tools**](https://attack.mitre.org/techniques/T1219/) technique which is defined under the ATT&CK Command and Control tactic, but it is not equivalent (reflected by its "M" ID).

 Malware Examples
 ----------------